UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who do I call if I smell gas or have an emergency?

 Always call your local utility company immediately if you suspect a gas leak or have an emergency.
-Even if you choose a third-party supplier for your gas rate, your local utility is responsible for safety, pipeline maintenance, and emergency response.
+Even if you choose a third-party supplier for your gas rate, your local utility is strictly responsible for safety, pipeline maintenance, and rapid emergency response.

 Will the quality or reliability of my natural gas change?